d9pouces/PolyArchiv/README.md

-NagiBack
+Polysauv
 ========

 Backup data from multiple local sources (organized in local repositories) and send them to one or more remote repositories.
-Configuration is based on simple files:
+Configuration is based on simple `.ini` files:

-  * `my-local-repo.local` defines a local repository named "my-local-repo",
+  * `my-local-repo.local` defines a local repository named `my-local-repo`,
-  * `my-remote-repo.remote` defines a remote repository named "my-remote-repo".
+  * `my-remote-repo.remote` defines a remote repository named `my-remote-repo`.

-Each local repository defines one or more data sources (all of them are defined in the my-local-repo.local file:
+Each local repository defines one or more data sources, all of them being defined in the `my-local-repo.local` file:

   * directory with files,
   * MySQL or PostgreSQL database to dump,